Table of Contents

 View on Amazon.com ➜

-Traveling and days out exploring make many travelers, including myself, feel sticky and unclean.
-Many bathrooms in Japan have no way to wipe hands or faces, so unless I can take a shower right away I sometimes have to feel uncomfortably dirty for a while.
-I have found that deodorant wipes are a life-saver in these scenarios.
-These ones are smooth and lightly scented, plus they’re good for sensitive skin.
+Traveling and days out in the sun can make many travelers, including myself, feel sticky, stinky, and unclean.
+Many bathrooms in Japan have no way to wipe hands or faces, so unless I can take a shower right away, I sometimes have to feel uncomfortably dirty for a while.
+I’ve found that deodorant wipes are a life-saver in these scenarios.
+These are smooth and lightly scented, plus they’re good for sensitive skin.

 Deodorant Wipes